 [00:26:26] Patrick O’Keefe: Talk about that.

-It’s always a struggle I find.
+It’s always a struggle, I find.
 It’s hardly in any projects that I find after one year that an organization is 100% happy.
 There’s always something going on.
 It’s either about integration or about making community management easy, moderation.
 It’s about statistics.
 Where can we get our statistics from?
 How can we get the real insights?
-Or is it about automation.
+Or it’s about automation.
 How can we reach out to those community members that haven’t been active for three months or six months?

 There’s always something.
 I guess Peter and I, by now we have this dream platform in our minds but it doesn’t exist.
 It’s a tough one to tell clients that it doesn’t exist.
 It’s just the way it is, I guess.

-Analytics often fall into that mix where a good example I guess would be that I had [unintelligible 00:28:47] on the show couple episodes ago and that’s how– even though we’ve known each other for a while and I suspect he would have ended up on the show regardless.
+Analytics often fall into that mix where a good example I guess would be that I had Bas van Leeuwen on the show a couple of episodes ago and that’s how– even though we’ve known each other for a while and I suspect he would have ended up on the show regardless.
 That’s how we reconnected and then I had you on.
-The reason I had a boss on was because he has an analytic service community analytics and I use it for Facebook groups at my day job.
+The reason I had a Bas on was because he has an analytics service, Community Analytics, and I use it for Facebook groups at my day job.

 First of all, Facebook analytics aren’t that great.
-Second of all, I don’t want to trust Facebook 100% which I guess is a separate issue as far as the whole idea of having one tool and how much you want to trust them.
-It’s nothing against Facebook so much as it is, just that I don’t want to place all my eggs in Facebook’s basket because of previous things that have happened.
-Whether that being cutting rage to pages or and it’s something else.
+Second of all, I don’t want to trust Facebook 100%, which I guess is a separate issue as far as the whole idea of having one tool and how much you want to trust them.
+It’s nothing against Facebook so much as it is, just that I don’t want to place all my eggs in Facebook’s basket because of previous things that have happened, whether that being cutting the reach to Pages or and it’s something else.

-I don’t like to have all of that in one basket, we’re using community analytics building some redundancy and protect ourselves a little bit and also, to not rely on whatever Facebook has and says.
+I don’t like to have all of that in one basket, we’re using Community Analytics to build in some redundancy and protect ourselves a little bit and also, to not rely on whatever Facebook has and says.
 It’s like in that case, the best Facebook analytics in our case don’t come from Facebook.

 [00:29:48] Kirsten Wagenaar: No.

-[00:29:49] Patrick O’Keefe: [laughs] If Facebook can’t do it and they have, I like to say, their community tools are so poor yet they’re the worlds eighth most valuable company.
-If they’re not trying to do this stuff right then, then I don’t know what hope a lot of this other organizations have.
+[00:29:49] Patrick O’Keefe: [laughs] If Facebook can’t do it and they have, I like to say, their community tools are so poor yet they’re the world’s eighth most valuable company.
+If they’re not trying to do this stuff right then, then I don’t know what hope a lot of these other organizations have.